← Explore

-Simple trigger-to-action flows are a great starting point, but real installations usually need logic: only fire this relay if that GPIO is low, send the HTTP request only during business hours, choose a different ArtNet scene depending on a variable value.
+Simple trigger-to-action flows are a great starting point, but real installations usually need logic: only fire this relay when that GPIO is low, send the HTTP request during business hours only or pick a different Art-Net scene based on a variable.
 Cueva Control handles all of this with condition and switch nodes.

 The Condition node takes a variable and a comparison operator (equals, not equals, greater than, less than, contains) and routes the flow down a true or false branch.
 Connect your trigger to the Condition input, then connect the true and false outputs to different action nodes.